Wang Jin-pyng: Other organizations

-Wang also holds other public welfare positions, such as the President of the Council for Taiwan Major League Baseball Association, Board Chairman of the Formosa Cancer Foundation, President of the Council for National Volunteer Fire Fighters’ Association, Honored Board Chairman of the Charity Mothers Association and Honored Board Chairman of the National No-Barrier Space Development Association.
+Wang also holds other public welfare positions, such as the president of the Council for Taiwan Major League Baseball Association, board chairman of the Formosa Cancer Foundation, President of the Council for National Volunteer Fire Fighters' Association, honored board chairman of the Charity Mothers Association and honored board chairman of the National No-Barrier Space Development Association.

-Legislative Yuan Vice Presidency
+Legislative Yuan vice presidency

 On 1 February 1993, Wang became the KMT candidate for the nomination of vice president post of the Legislative Yuan.
 Supported by the majority, he secured his post and started to lead the congress.
 He renewed his three-year post in 1996, serving the post consecutively from 1 February 1993 until 31 January 1999.

-During his office term, Wang successfully completed the passing of many important laws, such as the Self-governance Law for Provinces and Counties, Municipal Self-governance Law, National Health Insurance Law, February 28 Incident Disposition and Compensation Act, Joint Development Law, Presidential and Vice Presidential Election and Recall Law, Compulsory Automobile Liability Insurance Law, Government Procurement Law, Three Laws Pertaining to National Security, Three Laws Pertaining to Communication.
+During his office term, Wang successfully completed the passing of many important laws, such as the Self-governance Law for Provinces and Counties, Municipal Self-governance Law, National Health Insurance Law, February 28 Incident Disposition and Compensation Act, Joint Development Law, Presidential and vice presidential Election and Recall Law, Compulsory Automobile Liability Insurance Law, Government Procurement Law, Three Laws Pertaining to National Security, Three Laws Pertaining to Communication.

 Wang was also actively involved in promoting congress diplomacy.
 He had represented the Legislative Yuan as vice president visiting abroad and also as representative to receive guests from foreign countries.

-Kuomintang Vice Chairmanship
+Kuomintang vice chairmanship

-Wang had been the vice chairman of KMT in 2000-2005.
+Wang had been the vice chairman of KMT in 2000–2005.

-ROC Presidential election
+ROC presidential election

 During the 2004 presidential election, he served as campaign manager for the Lien Chan and James Soong ticket.
 Considered part of the pro-localization faction in the KMT, his strong support and active campaigning for the Lien-Soong ticket was considered very significant as it blunted criticism that Lien-Soong were anti-Taiwan.
 There were calls, which he ignored, from many figures such as Lee Teng-hui for him to abandon Lien and join the Taiwan Solidarity Union before the election.

 Prior to July 2005, he was, along with Ma Ying-jeou touted as possible presidential candidates for 2008.
 As a southerner, a native Hoklo speaker, and a legislator and person identified with the pro-localization faction of the Kuomintang, he was expected to provide balance to Ma Ying-jeou, who was rooted in northern Taiwan, and someone more identified with the unification-leaning parts of the party.